They say it takes takes 21 days to form a new habit… and what better habit can we get into than ditching the single-use and using reusables!

 Our throwaway culture devalues all of us... everything and everyone 😢.
 We want to build a reuse culture and show that reuse is possible and more beneficial than single-use to businesses and our communities.

-The concept of a ‘Use Your Own Cup Day’ was inspired by UYO.NZ which started in New Zealand in 2018 and we’re excited to bring it to Australia.
+The concept of a ‘BYO Cup Day’ was inspired by UYO.NZ which started in NZ in 2018 and we’re excited to bring it to Australia.

-We were so blown away by the feedback that we developed a toolkit so other cafes can follow suit, increase their use of reusables, reduce their costs and the impacts their business and customers have on our environment.
+We were so blown away by the feedback that we now offer this program to all our membedeveloped a toolkit (see related post) so other cafes can follow suit.